-Though the Conservation Commission may not be initially thought of as a tool for preserving the historic and cultural history of Kingston, the organization is working to protect the natural environment of Kingston and in doing so, is protecting the cultural landscape of Kingston.
+Though the Conservation Commission may not initially be thought of as a tool for preserving the historical and cultural history of Kingston, the organization is working to protect the natural environment of Kingston and in doing so, is protecting the cultural landscape of Kingston.
 The Kingston Conservation Commission is the only local board charged specifically with the protection of the natural resources in the Town of Kingston.
 Like the Kingston Heritage Commission, the Conservation Commission acts as an advisory board to other town boards and commissions in matters regarding development as it impacts wetlands, shore lands and the aquifer.

 The Kingston Conservation Commission maintains five town forests in Kingston and has been working with sister local organizations such as Friends of Kingston Open Space to conserve open space.
 The 2007 Kingston Master Plan states that many owners of undeveloped land in Kingston have taken advantage of the Current Use Program.
 "In 2004, 151 properties were enrolled in the Current Use Program involving 4,341 acres of land, or approximately one third of the total acres in Town.
 This means that a large portion of the town is not being developed due to a conscious decision of the property owners."
+However, the Current Use Program does not provide permanent conservation of the land.

-In 2008, a committee comprised of members of the Planning Board, Conservation Commission and Friends of Kingston Open Space (FIKOS) was formed with the purpose of developing an Open Space plan to document ways to preserve and enhance Kingston's open spaces and examine current development trends so as to protect Kingston's future character.
-This plan, which became the Open Space Chapter to the Town's 2007 Master Plan, recommended that the town work to protect approximately 25% to 30% of its lands as open space.
-Ten years later, approximately 22% of the lands are protected (Figure 11).
+In 2008, a committee comprised of members of the Planning Board, Conservation Commission and Friends of Kingston Open Space (FOKOS) was formed with the purpose of developing an Open Space plan to document ways to preserve and enhance Kingston's open spaces and examine current development trends so as to protect Kingston's future character.
+This plan, which became the Open Space Chapter to the Town's 2007 Master Plan, recommended that the town work to protect approximately 25% to 30% of its lands as open space.85 Ten years later, approximately 22% of the lands are protected.

 Through protecting open space, the Friends of Kingston Open Spaces is working to protect the rural community character of Kingston.
 Along the way, they are working to protect the cultural landscape of Kingston, maintaining some forested areas as well as open farmland.
 A natural partner of the Kingston Heritage Commission and Kingston Conservation Commission, the groups often work in parallel toward common goals.
-Efforts should be taken that there is open communication between these two commissions to ensure that their efforts are supporting each other, advertising each other's efforts along the way.
+Efforts should be taken that these three groups continue to collaborate.

-&lt;sup>79 Kingston Planning Board, "Town of Kingston Community Master Plan" (2007), OS-1.
+84 Kingston Planning Board, "Town of Kingston Community Master Plan" (2007), OS-1.

-&lt;sup>80 Ibid, S-8.
+85 Ibid, S-8.